Table of Contents

 Owing to the intricate nature of the circular patterns, there are common symbols that are present through most mandalas.
 Traditionally, these designs represent Buddha’s presence of mind in an abstract form, usually depicted by a jewel, flower, tree, or wheel.

-The center of the mandala is a dot that represents a part of humanity free of any dimensions.
+The mandala’s center is a dot representing a part of humanity free of any dimensions.
 This dot is the beginning point of contemplation and devotion to the unknown.

 There are dozens of geometrical patterns and lines surrounding this focal point, symbolizing the universe.
 This is, then, encompassed within an outer circle.
 The outer circular boundary of the mandala art represents the cyclic nature of human life.
 You can surely take some inspiration from mandalas to write stories that inspire and spread the meaning of the art.